-PHY 1031 SOLAR ASTRONOMY LABORATORY 1 Credit 2 Laboratory Hours equivalent skills
+PHY 1031 SOLAR ASTRONOMY LABORATORY 1 Credit 2 Laboratory Hours

-A laboratory course to demonstrate physical concepts and data collection studied in PHY 1030.
-Prerequisite: DSR 0853 and DSM 0803 or
+A laboratory course to demonstrate physical concepts and data collection studied in PKY 1030.

 PHY 1040 STELLAR AND GALACTIC ASTRONOMY

 An introductory course in the astronomy of stars and galaxies.
 Topics include the history of astronomy, astronomical coordinates, Newton's Laws, gravitation, properties of light, kinds of telescopes and their uses, the Sun, stars and stellar properties, nebulae, star clusters, galaxies and galactic distributions, pulsars, quasars, neutron stars, black holes, and cosmology.
 This course may not transfer without the associated laboratory.